Permissions Required for AWS Accounts

 ec2:DescribeInternetGateways

-For Overview of assets and security controls, Network policy and Risks: Permission to retrieve internet GW information
+CNS For Overview of assets and security controls, Network policy and Risks: Permission to retrieve internet GW information For ASMS VPN support in network map & Traffic Simulation Query.

 Read